dbbs-lab/bsb-core/docs/connectivity/geometric.rst

 Geometric shapes
 ----------------

-Pre-defined GeometricShape implemented can be found in the ``~bsb.connectivity.point_cloud`` package.
+Pre-defined GeometricShape implemented can be found in the ``~bsb.connectivity.geometric`` package.
 Each shape has its own set of parameters.
 We provide here an example of the configuration for a sphere:

-.. autoconfig:: bsb.connectivity.point_cloud.Sphere
+.. autoconfig:: bsb.connectivity.geometric.Sphere
    :no-imports:
    :max-depth: 1

-If needed, a user can define its own geometric shape, creating a new class inheriting from the base virtual class :class:`~bsb.connectivity.point_cloud.geometric_shapes.GeometricShape`.
+If needed, a user can define its own geometric shape, creating a new class inheriting from the base virtual class :class:`~bsb.connectivity.geometric.geometric_shapes.GeometricShape`.

 ShapesComposition
 -----------------
-To instantiate a :class:`~bsb.connectivity.point_cloud.geometric_shapes.ShapesComposition`, you need to provide a list of ``shapes`` together with their ``labels``: a list of lists of strings.
+To instantiate a :class:`~bsb.connectivity.geometric.geometric_shapes.ShapesComposition`, you need to provide a list of ``shapes`` together with their ``labels``: a list of lists of strings.
 ``shapes`` and ``labels`` should have the same size.
 For each shape, multiple labels can be provided.
 You can additionally control the number of points sampled for connectivity with the parameter ``voxel_size``.
 This parameter corresponds to the side length of one voxel used to decompose the shape collection.

-.. autoconfig:: bsb.connectivity.point_cloud.ShapesComposition
+.. autoconfig:: bsb.connectivity.geometric.ShapesComposition
    :no-imports:
    :max-depth: 2